 Don’t forget that the ASI Annual Meetings always include workshops, and ASI Chapters have regular meetings that often include workshops or presentations, providing you with yet another opportunity for professional development.
+For more information on indexing as a viable profession, please see So you want to be an indexer? by Janet Perlman.

 ASI Training Course in Indexing—The Second Edition of the ASI Training Course in Indexing is now available to ASI members.
 ASI’s distance-learning course, delivered via a dedicated course website, allows comprehensive learning and practice with the touch of a button.
 Beginning indexers, people experiencing career changes, information workers, editors, and writers will benefit from this course.